Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'List all saved schemas in the user's Talonic workspace.'
-It distinguishes from siblings like talonic_extract by mentioning pairing and return details such as id, name, description, version, field count, and full JSON Schema definition.
+The description clearly states the tool lists all saved schemas in the user's Talonic workspace.
+It specifies the exact fields returned (id, short_id, name, description, version, field count, full JSON Schema definition), differentiating it from siblings like talonic_save_schema and talonic_extract.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.